What do silverfish look like?

 Are silverfish dangerous?

 The silverfish’s less than cuddly appearance leads many people to believe that they are much more dangerous than they really are.
-Silverfish really pose no danger to people or pets; they do not sting, bite, or transmit any known diseases.
+Silverfish in our homes really pose no danger to people or pets; they do not sting, bite, or transmit any known diseases.
 However, any silverfish living inside of your home should be quickly eliminated because they can become damaging to personal items, chewing holes in things like wallpaper, books, boxes, paper, upholstered furniture, and carpets.
 Also, if given the opportunity they will feed on dry goods which are being stored in kitchen and pantry areas, contaminating them with their saliva and feces.

 Why do I have a silverfish problem?

-Silverfish are usually found inside of homes for one of two reasons.
+Silverfish are usually found in homes for one of two reasons.
 First, they may have entered inside on their own, seeking food sources and a warm, humid environment to live inside of.
 Second, they are often accidentally introduced into homes through packages, boxes, and even used furniture or rugs that they are living inside of.

 How do I get rid of silverfish?